OxSnosh/St8Kraft/docs/index.md

 function settings(address _countryParameters, address _treasury, address _infrastructure, address _resources, address _aid, address _missiles, address _senate) public
 ```

+_this function is only callable by the contract owner
+this function will be called immediately after contract deployment in order to set contract pointers_

 ### settings2

 ```solidity
 function settings2(address _improvements1, address _improvements2, address _improvements3, address _improvements4, address _wonders1, address _wonders2, address _wonders3, address _wonders4) public
 ```

+_this function is only callable by the contract owner
+this function will be called immediately after contract deployment in order to set contract pointers_

 ### settings3